Lecturer: Lucian Busoniu, TAs: Zoltan Nagy, Matthias Rosynski

 This year, we will use a mix of online platforms to teach the course: Microsoft Teams for interacting with students, Matlab Grader for the labs, and ClassMarker to take the quizzes.
 As a unique ID for each student, please use an email address that is associated to a Mathworks and ClassMarker account.
 Microsoft Teams can be associated with the different, Didatec email address.
 Details on how we are using these platforms can be found under the specific type of activity below.

 This course is part of the Bachelor program of the Automation Department, UTCluj (3rd year 1st semester).
 Prerequisites: linear dynamical systems and linear algebra.
 The lecturer is Lucian Busoniu.
 Zoltan Nagy and Matthias Rosynski teach the lab classes for the English line.
 Zoltan teaches the project classes.

 Eligibility conditions: Solutions to all labs except the first one; the two lab tests; and solutions to both parts of the project are all required before being admitted to the exam.

 Note that while the lab solutions are not explicitly graded, they are required starting from lab 2; they are validated automatically by Matlab Grader.
 It is therefore not enough to be present at the lab in order to validate it; a complete, working, and original solution must be developed during the lab.
-At most two labs can be recovered at the end of the semester; hence, accumulating three or more missing labs means you can no longer become eligibile for the exam during the current year.
+See the Teams channel for the specific rules on how many labs you can recover.

 You can check your current status in the Google sheet table here, updated in near-real-time.